Blood glucose monitoring strips

 How to access strips after the initial six-month period

-If recommended by a health professional, this form allows access to test strips after the initial six-month period provided by the NDSS.
-You will need to:
+If recommended by a health professional, this form allows access to monitoring strips after the initial six-month period provided by the NDSS.

-You may also be eligible to access a free Blood Glucose Meter if you are registered with the NDSS.
-Read this factsheet to find out how.
+You may be eligible to access a free blood glucose meter if you are registered with the NDSS.
+To find out how to get a meter, read How to access a free blood glucose meter.